justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 Templates _should_ be well-formed HTML fragments.
 Since each template is parsed independently, each resulting template element's content will be a complete fragment.
-This means that if an element is opened within a template, it must be closed within the same template, or will be closed by the existing fragment parsing algorithm.
+This means that if an element is opened within a template, it must be closed within the same template or will be closed by the existing fragment parsing algorithm.

 > [!WARNING]
 >
-> In the userland prototype of this system non-well-formed templates can have
+> In the userland prototype of this system, non-well-formed templates can have
 > undefined behavior.
 >
 > The prototype cannot detect when expressions have been re-ordered by the